 - In cases where you meet more than one person, personalize each note to some extent by referring to parts of the discussions you had during the meetings.
 Find a way to differentiate the thank you notes so that each person does not receive the same exact email.

 - ** Most important – reinforce your interest, enthusiasm and passion for the job and the company.
 A great way to show your enthusiasm is emphasizing something positive you discovered about the employer during the interview — or from your research.
-Another way is to give examples of what you would do in the job (an example, 2 examples, in the first 30 days, etc.).
+Another way is to give examples of what you would do in the job (an example, 2 examples, what you might do in the first 30 days, etc.).

-- Handwritten notes are unusual, but they can be effective when sent in conjunction with an emailed thank you.
+- Handwritten notes are unusual, especially in this technological age, but they can be effective when sent in conjunction with an emailed thank you.
 While saying ‘thank you’ in that initial email is critical, the beauty of a well-crafted handwritten note is that it can show a deeper investment and appreciation.
 The letter should be different than the email.
 There can be threads that are similar, but don’t repeat the same exact message.
-The hard copy letter can be a typed, professional letter or some like the hand-written notes.
+The hard copy of the letter can be typed, professional letter or some like the hand-written notes.
 That personal touch can have you stand out and shows that you took the time to write a letter (a lost art for most).

 - If you find the need for a second follow up, to check in re: the status of your candidacy, make it light/no pressure, reiterate your interest and fit in a different way, and perhaps include a very recent interesting article you found about the company or the industry.

-- Use spell-check, but also read it, give it to someone else to read, and read it backwards (an old trick that forces you to focus on each word).
+- Use spell-check, but also read it, give it to someone else to read, and/or read it backwards (an old trick that forces you to focus on each word).

 Thank you letters and emails are also important in other employment and recruitment-related situations.
 For example: